knight-scott/HHC_2025/docs/ch_crew.md

 ## Goose James
 !!! quote
     CLUCK CLU...
 I think I might be losing my mind.
 All the elves are gone and I'm still hearing voices.

+## Mark DiVito
+!!! quote
+    I am an avid collector of things of the past.
+I love old technology.
+I love how it connects us to the past.
+Some remind me of my dad, who was an engineer on the Apollo 11 mission and helped develop the rendezvous and altimeter radar on the space craft.

+    If you ever get into collecting things like vintage computers, here is a tip.
+Never forget to remove the RIFA capacitors from vintage computer power supplies when restoring a system.
+If not they can pop and fill the room with nasty smoke.

+    I love vintage computing, it’s the very core of where and when it all began.
+I still enjoy writing programs in BASIC and have started re-learning Apple II assembly language.
+I started writing code in 1982 on a Commodore CBM.

+    Sometimes it is the people no one can imagine anything of who do the things no one can imagine. - Alan Turing

+    You never forget your first 8-bit system.